How to choose the best area to stay in Lisbon by purpose of travel

 - Bus 728’s route by the river connects Oriente to Belém (and vice-versa) with strategic stops near Metro stations at Santa Apolónia (Blue Line), Terreiro do Paço (Blue Line), and Cais do Sodré (Green Line), and close to many must-see spots along the way;

-Areas like Alcântara, São Bento, Santos, and Madragoa are some of the most recent favorites for digital nomads – they’re not entirely remote from other members of the digital nomad community and they’re close enough to locals to not make you feel entirely like a foreigner.
+Areas like Alcântara, São Bento, Santos, and Madragoa are some of the favorites for digital nomads – they’re not entirely remote from other members of the digital nomad community.
+They’re close enough to locals to not make you feel entirely like a foreigner.

 Notes on accommodation in Lisbon

-Over-tourism is becoming a problem in the city but the locals don’t blame it on tourists.
-The current law favors short-term rentals over long term rentals, with significantly better tax benefits for the first one.
+Overtourism is becoming a problem in the city, but the locals don’t blame it on tourists.
+The current law favors short-term rentals over long-term rentals, with significantly better tax benefits for the first one.

-Ridiculous prices range from €400 a month for a bedroom in a shared apartment to €1000 a month for a studio apartment not bigger than a closet in Bairro Alto.
+Ridiculous prices range from €400 a month for a bedroom in a shared apartment to €1,000 a month for a studio apartment not bigger than a closet in Bairro Alto.

 But that’s a problem local authorities have to fix, not tourists.

 However, you can contribute to the balance between locals and visitors while visiting Lisbon, especially if you’d rather rent an apartment for a week instead of staying in a hotel.